 I wonder if every animal is a spirit.
 That rabbit you saw on the road, the dog you live with, the birds on the feeder in your garden, the spider that hangs in the corner of your bathroom.
 What if they are all spirits sent to you and how you treat them is what you are?
 [Paul Kingsnorth, Beast]

-I am continually puzzled at how humans set themselves apart from other animals and why they behave so abhorrently towards them—and benevolently so.
+It is puzzling how humans set themselves apart from other animals and why they behave so abhorrently towards them—and benevolently so.

 We love them as they swirl around our ankles, purring.
 We feed our beloved companions with potentially tortured animals.
 Even for those who eat flesh and can imagine happily docile farm denizens, there’s conflict: do they feel pain? fear death?